SikhoQ/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2-mul.c is a function that multiplies two integers 3-print_numbers.c is a function that prints 0 to 9, followed by a new line.
 4-print_most_numbers.c is a function that prints 0 to 9, excluding 2 and 4, followed by a new line.
+5-more_numbers.c is a function that prints 0 to 14, 10 times, followed by a new line.